 Why opt for Vipassana Meditation

 Vipassana meditation aims at self-discovery, using the process of mindfulness.
 You slowly become aware of what’s actually lying beneath the image you portray.
 It awakens you to the reality of life.
-It is a form of mental training that gives you the experience of the entire world in a new way.
+It is a form of mental training that gives you another perspective of the world.
 For the first time in your life, you will be able to distinguish what is happening to and around you.

 For you to learn this meditation, you must let go all the stereotypes and prejudices you are familiar with.
 You must have the attitude of an individual willing to learn and to understand the true nature of life.